 How To Listen to Your Intuition

 When you are trying to make an important decision, everyone you ask in some form or another will recommend, “Listen to your intuition”.
 This is excellent advice, but often not helpful.
-If you knew how to listen to your intuition, would you be asking your friends and family advice in the first place?
+If you knew how to listen to your intuition, would you be asking your friends and family for advice in the first place?
 Probably not.
-I think it is pretty clear that most people will agree that if you listen to your intuition, the process of making decisions will become clearer, simpler and more successful.
-For most people, the challenge is not wanting to listen to your intuition, it is knowing how to effectively listen to your intuition.
+I think it is pretty clear that most people will agree that if you listen to your intuition, the process of making decisions will become clearer, simpler, and more successful.
+For most people, the challenge is not wanting to listen to your intuition; it is knowing how to effectively listen to your intuition.
 I invite you to join me as we explore different methods on how to listen to your intuition.

 How to Listen to Your Intuition

 Before we get too deeply into techniques for how to listen to your intuition; I sense we need to begin at the beginning.
 If you really want to learn how to listen to your intuition, committing to listening to your intuition is the first step.
 Like most skills, we need to make some internal commitment or investment.
-If you want to dance ballet, you’ll probably need to do more than just decide you want to dance ballet.
+If you want to dance ballet, you’ll probably need to do more than decide you want to dance ballet.
 If you decide you want to be a court stenographer, there are skills and training necessary to do so successfully.
-If you want to be a professional archer, I encourage you to buy a bow, arrows and archery class.
+If you want to be a professional archer, I encourage you to buy a bow, arrows, and archery class.
 All of these skills need some level of commitment or investment that proceeds the ability to master the desired outcome.
 Learning how to listen to your intuition does as well.

 Listen To Your Intuition: Meditation and Reiki